Jayshree Ullal: Arista

+Ullal was named on the Fortune Most Powerful Women 2026 list.

 Personal life

 She is married to Vijay Ullal.
 They have two daughters and live in Saratoga, California.
 Vijay Ullal, now a venture capitalist and investor, was president and chief operating officer of Fairchild Semiconductor from September 2012, until November 2014.
-She is also the sister of the late Saratoga City Councilwoman Susie Nagpal, who has a surviving son and daughter.
-Forbes estimates that Jayshree owns about 5% of Arista's stock, some of which is earmarked for her two children, niece and nephew.
+She is also the sister of the late Saratoga City councilwoman Susie Nagpal, who has a surviving son and daughter.
+Forbes estimates that Ullal owns about 5% of Arista's stock, some of which is earmarked for her two children, niece and nephew.